 Amy Duggar took to Instagram to share a video of her son, Daxton, with a thoughtful message.

-On November 14, Amy posted a video via Instagram of her son, Daxton, at a store.
-The clip showed the 5-year-old hanging off the cart with his legs resting in the undercarriage while holding on underneath the handle.
+On November 14, Amy posted a video via Instagram of Daxton at a store.
+The clip showed the 5-year-old hanging off the cart with his legs resting in the undercarriage while holding on below the handle.
 He held what appeared to be a phone in his hands while Amy pushed the cart.

 “This is just a reminder that just because your child doesn’t do things the ‘normal way’ doesn’t mean what they are doing is wrong!” she wrote in text overlain on the video.